Health

 One of the primary contributors to poor metabolic health is inactivity.
 Lack of movement and exercise, sometimes referred to as a sedentary lifestyle, can lead to increased blood pressure, blood sugar, and cholesterol — three primary risk factors in metabolic dysfunction.
 The good news is that research shows physical activity can not only combat these risk factors, but it can also prevent them from occurring!

-So, scheduling a simple sweat sesh may be more beneficial than you realize!
-With regular exercise, you’ll help reduce the risk for metabolic dysfunction while getting the added benefits of movement!
+So, scheduling in your workouts may be more beneficial than you realize!
+With regular exercise, you’ll help reduce the risk of metabolic dysfunction while getting the added benefits of movement.
 Think: improved mood and energy, enhanced weight loss, reduced stress, better sleep, the list goes on!

 Download the FitOn app and get access to unlimited free workouts to find out what type of exercise works best for you!

-You can find quick meditations that fit into even the busiest schedules and the perfect yoga flow to fit into your current fitness routine right in your FitOn app.
+You can find quick meditations that fit into even the busiest schedules and the perfect yoga flow to fit into your current fitness routine right in the FitOn app.

-While we often hear about maintaining a healthy weight when talking about metabolic health, we also don’t want to get stuck in the vicious cycle of dieting.
+While we often hear about the importance of maintaining a healthy weight for metabolic health, we also don’t want to get stuck in the vicious cycle of dieting.
 First of all, restricting yourself is never the answer.
 And aside from being unhealthy, it’s also not sustainable!
 A much healthier alternative?
 Intuitive eating.
 By learning to listen to what your body needs and fuel it appropriately, studies have shown that you may be able to manage your weight more sustainably (and feel better, too) while avoiding those crash-and-burn fad diets.

 • Colorful fruits and veggies such as berries, dark leafy greens, and cruciferous veggies